codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/pipeline-caching.md

 ## Traditional build caching

 If you have read the [introduction to pipelines]({{site.baseurl}}/docs/configure-ci-cd-pipeline/introduction-to-codefresh-pipelines) page you will already be familiar with the shared volume that is automatically mounted on all pipeline steps.
-This is volume is not only use for data exchange of steps within the same pipeline, but is also stored/fetched for each subsequent build as well.
+This volume is not only used for data exchange between steps of the same pipeline, but is also stored/fetched for each subsequent build as well.

-IMAGE here
+{% include image.html
+lightbox="true"
+file="/images/pipeline/caching/pipeline-volume-caching.png"
+url="/images/pipeline/caching/pipeline-volume-caching.png"
+alt="Pipeline workspace caching"
+caption="Pipeline workspace caching"
+max-width="90%"
+%}

 This means that unlike other CI solutions where you have to manually describe what folder you wish to cache, in Codefresh **everything that exists in `/codefresh/volume` and its subfolders is automatically cached between different builds** of the same pipeline.
 The volume mounting and caching/restoring process is completely automatic.
 You don't need any configuration about it.
 The choice that you have is which files to place on the volume.
 For example, Node.js uses the folder `node_modules` for its dependencies which are placed under the project folder [which is automatically placed under the volume]({{site.baseurl}}/docs/configure-ci-cd-pipeline/introduction-to-codefresh-pipelines/#cloning-the-source-code).
 So all contents of `node_modules` will be cached by default.